UCSC-CSE-114A/03-fold/README.md

 	git commit -m "Commit Message"
 3. Push your changes to your git repository: git push origin master

-4. Upload your latest commit ID in the comment box on canvas.
+We will grade your assignment based on the latest state of your repository prior to the due date.
+Make sure to push your changes to your repo!.

 ## Problem 1: Warm-Up